rohit-dimagi/docs/MutliVm/Readm.md

 **RabbitMQ :**- it runs RabbitMQ which is an open source message broker software.
 It accepts messages from producers, and delivers them to consumers.
 It acts like a middleman which can be used to reduce loads and delivery times taken by web application servers.

-**Celery:**- This machines runs the celery process.
-[Celery](http://www.celeryproject.org/) consumes from rabbitmq queue and process them.
-Anything which usually takes time like sending an email/sms would be run through celery systems.

 **Postgresql :-** This is the Primary Database for commcarehq .
 All the forms,user,application etc info are stored in this DB.
 You can have different dbs for report,sync,warehouse stuff either in the same machine or in the different machines. you just have to provide the connection info in settings of django webworker.

 **CouchDB:-**  It's running couchdb which is a no sql databse and also our legacy Primary datasource.
 Mostly it contains user related info.

 **Kafka :-** Kafka is a distributed streaming platform that is used for  publish and subscribe to streams of records. kafka  replicates topic log partitions to multiple servers.
 Any Changes that happens on couchdb is feed to kafka topics systems from there it's consumed by the pillowtop servers.

-**Pillowtop:-** it Takes changes to primary data(couchdDB) and updates secondary data sources(Postgresql,Elasticsearch).Pillow detects changes in couchdb with change_feed feature available in couchdb. it pushes the changes in kafka topics, from there some other pilow service read the changes and applies necessaries changes to postgresql or elasticsearch.

 **Elasticsearch:-** It's our secondary analytics data.
 It's great for searching and querying.
 It's used for reports,Users,forms etc.